 - Lots of exploring to do

-When you arrive you will feel like you have left California and are now in the Australian Outback, it is green in some areas but overall has a terrain that is much like a plain.
+When you arrive you will feel like you have left California and are now in the Australian Outback, it is green in some areas but overall has a terrain that is much like the plains.

-From the parking area, which is off a road with a small marking, you can see the old stone house that is the start of the trail.
+From the parking area, you can see the old stone house that is the start of the trail.

-This stone house was built in the 1920s for a war veteran that had suffered from poison gas attacks in the war, and even though he was only supposed to live for a couple of years he ended up staying in this house for over 30.
+This stone house was built in the 1920’s for a war veteran that had suffered from poison gas attacks in the war.
+Even though he was only supposed to live for a couple of years he ended up staying in this house for over 30.